nelsonsar/nelsonsar.github.io/2016-10-16-why-mocking-fails.md

 [John Cinnamond](https://twitter.com/jcinnamond) in a recent [talk](http://brightonruby.com/2016/the-point-of-objects-john-cinnamond/) makes a brilliant conclusion about OOP: it's a tool used to desconstruct a complex problem and defer decisions (implementations).
 By using it you (your team, your company, whatever) can focus in one problem at a time.

-More than a tool, OOP bundles data and bevahior so you can create (or stabilish using domain rules) your own truth (invariants) and define protocols (contracts) to provide interactions between objects, teams and clients (customers) and, tests are the way we document and validate our protocols but, it really shines when you need to defer decisions.
+More than a tool, OOP bundles data and bevahior so you can create (or stabilish using domain rules) your own truth ([invariants](https://en.wikipedia.org/wiki/Class_invariant)) and define protocols (contracts, [interfaces](https://pragprog.com/book/kpiod/interface-oriented-design) to provide interactions between objects, teams and clients (customers) and, tests are the way we document and validate our protocols but, it really shines when you need to defer decisions.

 ## Mocks as defer tools